Simply LaKita

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.

-Keyword cinnamon roll recipe, cinnamon rolls
+Keyword cinnamon roll recipe, cinnamon rolls, cinnamon rolls with active dry yeast

 Tried This Recipe?Leave a comment below or tag @simplylakita on social!